 What Is the Application Process for a Work Permit in Armenia?

 You must submit certain documents to the MLSA to obtain a work permit on behalf of your employees, including the following:

 - A diploma showing education or qualification for the job

 - Proof of payment of the government’s fees

 A work permit costs about AMD 25,000, or roughly $52.
 The temporary residence permit is AMD 105,000, or approximately $219.
 Once the MLSA receives these documents, they can issue a work permit in as few as 13 business days.

 Other Factors to Consider in Your Expansion Planning

 Armenia has strict penalties related to work permits.
 If you fail to get a work permit for your employees, you could face a monetary fine of AMD 100,000-150,000.
 Also, if your employees overstay their visa, they could get fined AMD 50,000-100,000.
 Once your employees obtain their work permit, you must cover costs such as return travel, living, personal property transportation, as well as family members’ expenses.

 Trust the Globalization Partners Team With Your Expansion

 As a global PEO, Globalization Partners has subsidiaries around the world.
-We know the different laws and regulations in each country, including how to get a work visa in Armenia, and will help ensure that you stay compliant.
+We know the different laws and regulations in each country and will help ensure that you stay compliant.
 Reach out to us today to learn more about our solution and how we can help you successfully expand to Armenia.